 3. Location of tree being removed on your property.

 Location of a tree can influence the cost of tree removal almost as much as the tree’s size.
-If a tree is located far to the rear of a property or where access is limited it can greatly increase the time and complexity of the job.
+If a tree is located far to the rear of a property, or where access is limited, it can greatly increase the time and complexity of the job.
 The cost to remove a tree that is a bit larger but located near the street can be removed more quickly than a medium tree located at the rear of the property.
-Location affects the cost to remove a tree in ways that may not be redily apparent such as increased cleanup time due to the tree being located near a pool or over property lines etc. These are all factors that you should consider before talking to tree services in your area.
-When getting estimates it is important that your tree removal cost includes time for not only safe removal of the tree but for proper cleanup of all the areas that are involved in getting the tree out to the street as well.
+Location affects the cost to remove a tree in ways that may not be apparent.
+Such as increased cleanup time due to the tree being located near a pool or over property lines.
+These are all factors that you should consider before talking to tree services in your area.
+When getting estimates it is important that your tree removal cost includes time for not only safe removal of the tree but for proper cleanup as well.

 In urban areas trees have limited room to grow and are often sandwiched into small yards or easement areas.
-As they grow larger trees can span over structures and crowd into high voltage power lines.
+As they grow, larger trees can span over structures and crowd into high voltage power lines.
 Where structures are concerned tree removal cost generally goes up due to the additional rigging lines and skill sets needed.
-Also, the tree service is assuming more risk when removing trees near structures in addition to increased cost.
+Also, the tree service is assuming more risk when removing trees near structures.
 If you are considering tree removal near a structure you want to find a company that is fully insured and knowledgeable enough to get the job done safely.
 The right company for the job will not always be the cheapest company.
 You should take extra care when evaluating the cost of tree removal near structures.

 Tree removal near underground utilities, sprinklers or plumbing.